Recent Publications - Labor & Employment

 The EEOC Issues Guidance on COVID-19 Related Workplace Laws

-April 17, 2020 | Employment & Labor
+April 17, 2020 | Labor & Employment

 The U.S. Equal Employment Opportunity Commission (EEOC) has updated its guidance on workplace laws during the COVID-19 outbreak.
 The guidance, updated on April 17, 2020, assists employers with navigating pandemic-related issues.
 In a question-and-answer format, the EEOC clarifies topics such as the confidentiality of medical information, inquiries about employee symptoms and providing reasonable accommodations.